helios12/DataScienceProjects/readme.md

 ### Tasks
 Link: [Tasks](https://github.com/helios12/DataScienceProjects/tree/main/tasks)

+#### Task-5.
+Machine Learning.
+Feature Selection
+The goal of the task was to apply the RFE and the filter-based methods for the feature selection, identify the important features, train the models on those features.
+Calculate metrics for the models and evaluate which of the feature selection methods is more efficient.
+See: [Task-5.ML_feature_selection.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-5/Task-5.ML_feature_selection.ipynb)

+For more details see: [Task-5 -> readme](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-5/readme.md)

 #### Task-4.
 Supervised Learning: Classification.
 The goal of the task was to explore the following models of classification: logistic regression, decision tree and random forest on the bank customer churn dataset and perform some basic set-up of the models, like respectively regularization type, C-coefficient, max depth, max leaf objects, and identify optimum probability thresholds.
 See: [Task-4.Classification_Of_Bank_Customers_Churn.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/task-4/Task-4.Classification_Of_Bank_Customers_Churn.ipynb)